Other Loan Officers Came To Me For Mortgages

 I found the website very interesting for several reasons:

 - Didn’t Use Themselves For Financing.
 The founders say this: “Our founders used to be mortgage bankers, yet they didn’t go to their own bank to get a mortgage.”

 - They Tout A “No Loan Officer” Model.
 The website explains that borrowers can save money because the firm does not have to pay loan officer commissions, which average “1.15% of the loan amount.”

 - Are They Brokers?
 I think they are “brokers” that shop borrowers’ loans among wholesales lenders for the best rate, but I am not sure.

 I should add that I know nothing about this company other than what I can see on the website and I give credit to the founders for trying to carve out a clever niche.

-I am only blogging about this b/c it illustrates some interesting trends and topics.
+I am only blogging about this because it illustrates some interesting trends and topics.

 When I see so many loan officers and mortgage employees not use their own companies for financing, it always gives me great confidence in our own model at JVM.

-This is both b/c they often come to us for financing, as I mentioned above, and also b/c our internal staff always uses us for their own financing; if they didn’t I would be very concerned about our competitiveness.
+This is both because they often come to us for financing, as I mentioned above, and also because our internal staff always uses us for their own financing; if they didn’t I would be very concerned about our competitiveness.

 This is the bigger trend we are seeing (particularly now that refis are waning and rate competition is heating up), as lenders fight for market share in the face of increased capacities and decreasing overall volume.